In addition to our apprenticeship, we are offering a one-week Black and Latino Farmers Immersion late June 2014. Read more and apply here.

 Apprenticeship 2014 – Sustainable Agriculture, Food Justice & Community

-from 2012 internship participants…
+from 2012 participants…

 “Jonah and Leah have an unparalleled enthusiasm about being alive and loving their work, I was blown away.”

 “Elen Cixous wrote about ‘the possibility of taking a mountain into one’s arms.’
 This is the kind of big hope I dove into at Soul Fire Farm.
 Try this: raise two kids, build your own house (timber frame straw bale), teach full time, grow enough food to feed 25 families all summer, co-counsel, dance, cook, clean, pray, and engage people around you with deep compassion and intention.”

 Who We Are: Soul Fire Farm is a family farm that taps deep into our commitment to justice and dismantling oppressive systems and structures.
 We are a mixed race family of 4 living rurally in a natural straw bale, solar house that we built.
 Our work at Soul Fire Farm is connected to the dismantling of oppressive structures that surround us, and particularly in our food system.
 SFF is a space where people of color and women in particular have access to the powerful connection to the land.
 We have a commitment to developing and supporting leadership of POC within the food system.
 Our small, production hand-scale farm and homestead that feeds our family plus around 60 families in the nearby cities of Troy and Albany, NY.
 We intensively cultivate 1 acre in vegetables and fruits, and 5 acres of pasture for egg and meat chickens.
 Hudson Valley Natural Building is our business that occasionally designs and builds homes, using natural techniques such as straw bale, timber frame, and natural finishes, as well as teaching workshops.